bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 Rijndael: 00:56:18

-I mean  one of the things I like about the oP_vault proposal is that I think it is more specific, and I think it's easier for people to see a straight line from that proposal to actually use cases that gain market traction and actually add value for Bitcoin users.
+I mean  one of the things I like about the `OP_vAULT` proposal is that I think it is more specific, and I think it's easier for people to see a straight line from that proposal to actually use cases that gain market traction and actually add value for Bitcoin users.
 I think you can have a really good debate about, do we want to have a really general purpose covenant structure that takes a long time to figure out if it's safe, or do we want to just hold tight for simplicity?
 If the goal is that eventually we're going to have either super general covenants or simplicity but that's in the future, I think there's a reasonable case to be made that okay, in the near term, let's do something sooner that adds value now but doesn't try to go 90% of the way to a super general purpose covenant scheme.
-I think I'd be less inclined to say, let's do really super generic covenants and then also try to do simplicity, because there's a little bit too much overlap there, whereas something  like OpVault, I think, is much more targeted and kind of adds value to that.
+I think I'd be less inclined to say, let's do really super generic covenants and then also try to do simplicity, because there's a little bit too much overlap there, whereas something  like `OP_VAULT`, I think, is much more targeted and kind of adds value to that.

 James: 00:57:24

-I'm definitely gonna shill OpVault in the short term, but I do think, I mean, if you look at the patch set for CTV. it's a very well-scoped, limited change.
+I'm definitely gonna shill `OP_VAULT` in the short term, but I do think, I mean, if you look at the patch set for CTV. it's a very well-scoped, limited change.
 A lot of people have spent a lot of time, trying to pick it apart.
 God knows everybody wants to dunk on Jeremy.